Your cookie preferences

 Baker

-Startup loans - This type of loan is specifically for businesses under 36 months old and many providers offer them.
-There's also the option of a government-backed Start Up Loan, where you can borrow between £500 and £25,000 and pay it back over a period of 1 to 5 years.
+Startup loans: This type of loan is specifically for businesses under 36 months old.
+Many providers offer them.
+There's also the option of a government-backed Start Up Loan, where you can borrow between £500 and £25,000 and pay it back over a period of one to five years.

-Bridging loans - Most often used in property purchases and development projects, this short-term funding option can cover the costs while you wait for funds to clear from the sale of property or an asset.
+Bridging loans: Most often used in property purchases and development projects, this short-term funding option can cover the costs while you wait for funds to clear from the sale of a property or an asset.

-Business vehicle finance - An option to finance new vehicles for your business - this helps spread out the cost and avoids the need to pay out a large amount upfront.
+Business vehicle finance: An option to finance new vehicles for your business.
+This helps spread the cost and avoids the need to pay out a large amount upfront.

 Business start up loans